-Pump units with check valves maintain the specified flow direction.
+Pump units with check valves maintain the specified flow directions.
 If there is incorrect distribution or breaking off of the volume flow, these units (and the check valves in particular) must be checked!
-The use of check valves is mandatory in the event of several heating circuits or parallel connections for heat pumps in order to avoid incorrect distribution.
+The use of check valves are mandatory in the event of several heating circuits or parallel connections for heat pumps in order to avoid incorrect distribution.

-6.3 Water quality in heating systems
+6.4 Water Quality in Heating Systems

-6.3.1 Scale formation
+6.4.1 Scale Formation